lsst-tstn/tstn-027/index.rst

 =================

 This is a major (and rare) event.
+Operators should press the *TCS-Stop-All* button shown in :numref:`fig-ats-stop-all` to gracefully stop all observatory motion.
 For this level of earthquake (>0.2g) standing up and/or walking would be impossible.
 Moderate damage to equipment is expected.
 Night time observations would be ceased and efforts would go into damage control and assessment.